Rona is a travel writer who explores the world, yet she’s most at home enjoying Orlando’s natural, quirky and cultural attractions.

 Don’t know a mast from a motor?
 Orlando is filled with lakes and wetlands, plus a river here and there, and captains are on call to take you out on the water.

 Airboats have been part of Florida’s rural life for a century, and they’re big fun for a family tour.
-Settle into an open-air boat, put on headphones so you can hear the captain’s insights (and block out the noise), and wait for the oversized fan that propels the ride to rev up.
+Settle into an open-air boat, put on headphones so you can hear the captain’s insights (and block out the noise), and wait for the oversized fan to rev up.

 Depending on the location, you might scoot over marsh, around lakes and by grazing cows.
 Alligator spotting is prime, and the birds are usually amazing, too.